 - Tuition fee loan – this pays for the course and is available for full-time and some part-time programmes

-- Maintenance loan – this is to help with living costs, such as accommodation, books and bills
+- Maintenance loan – this is to help with living costs, such as accommodation, books and bills.

-Student loans are different from other types of loans as students only start repaying them once they’re working and earning a certain level of salary.
-Please visit the Student Loans Company for details of the repayment terms and conditions.
+Student loans are different from other types of loans, as students only start repaying them once they’re working and earning a certain level of salary.
+It’s worth looking on the Student Loans Company website to find out more about the repayment terms and conditions.

-Your son or daughter needs to enrol on their course at the start of each academic year.
-Their grant or loans could be delayed if they don’t do this.
+They need to enrol on their course at the start of each academic year.
+Their grant or loans could be delayed if they don’t.

 As the parent or carer of a prospective student, you will usually need to support their student finance application by providing your own financial information.
 You can find advice on supporting a loan application on the gov.uk website.

-If you have any questions about student finance, our finance team will be happy to help.
-You can contact them on 01494 603 020.
+If you’d prefer to talk to someone, our finance team is happy to help.
+Call them on 01494 603 020.